-Common In-Network and Out-of-Network Deductible: Your Plan has a Common Deductible, as listed in your Benefit Summary.
+Common In-Network and Out-of-Network Deductible: If your Plan has a Common Deductible, it will be listed in your Benefit Summary.
 A Common Deductible applies to both In-Network and Out-of-Network benefits.
 The Common Deductible can be met by using In-Network or Out-of-Network benefits, or a combination of both.